ElinaLastovska/StudentApp/README.md

   "studentSurname": "string"
 }
 ```
-This is simmilar as Course object!
+This is similar to the course object!
-It Contains `StudentId`, `studentName`, `studentSurname` and list of `coursesAttending` that contains info about Courses and Tutors that teaches these Courses!
+It Contains `StudentId`, `studentName`, `studentSurname`, and a list of `coursesAttending` that contains info about Courses and Tutors that teaches these Courses!

+## Let's do something with these objects!
+We have 2 functions -> `add-course-to-student` and `searchStudentsCourses`

+I think that you could guess what those do from function names.
+But let me explain!

+#### add-course-to-student
+You need to give the existing `courseId` and existing `studentId`.
+This function will add this course to the students' list of `coursesAttending`.
+#### searchStudentsCourses
+You need to give the existing `studentId` that you want to find.
+This function will get the list of all courses and their tutors, that this student
+is attending.